Singular reduction modules of differential equations: Differential functions admitting meta-singular modules

 By construction, $\ord \tilde L^\Phi\leqslant k$ for all values of the parameter-function~$\Phi$ with $\Phi_u\ne0$.
 Moreover, $\ord \tilde L^\Phi=k$ for almost all values of this parameter-function except those which satisfy a system of differential equations.
 As

-where $\Phi$ runs through the set of smooth functions of $(x,u)$ with nonvanishing derivative with respect to~$u$, the family $\mathfrak M=\{Q^\Phi\}$ is a $k$th co-order singular family of $p$-dimensional involutive modules for the differential function~$L$ in the new coordinates.
+where $\Phi$ runs through the set of smooth functions of $(x,u)$ with nonvanishing derivatives with respect to~$u$, the family $\mathfrak M=\{Q^\Phi\}$ is a co-order~$k$ singular family of $p$-dimensional involutive modules for the differential function~$L$ in the new coordinates.
 We return to the old coordinates.
-In view of Proposition~\ref{PropositionOnReducedFormOfFamiliesOfSingularModules} if $p\geqslant2$ or Proposition~\ref{PropositionOnReducedFormOfFamiliesOfOneDimSingularModules} if $p=1$, the module of vector fields which contains the family $\mathfrak M$ is a $k$th co-order meta-singular $(p{+}1)$-dimensional module for the differential function~$L$. \end{proof}
+In view of Proposition~\ref{PropositionOnReducedFormOfFamiliesOfSingularModules} if $p\geqslant2$ or Proposition~\ref{PropositionOnReducedFormOfFamiliesOfOneDimSingularModules} if $p=1$, the module of vector fields which contains the family $\mathfrak M$ is a co-order~$k$ meta-singular $(p{+}1)$-dimensional module for the differential function~$L$. \end{proof}

-Excluding the special case of two-dimensional non-involutive meta-singular modules, the result presented in Theorem~\ref{TheoremOnDiffFunctionsWithMetaSingularModule} can be formulated in the following way: A differential function with one dependent and $n$~independent variables admits a $k$th co-order meta-singular $(p{+}1)$-dimensional involutive module~$M$ if and only if it can be reduced by a point transformation of the variables to a differential function in which the total differentiation with respect to $n-p$ fixed independent variables in each derivative of the dependent variable is of order not greater than~$k$.
+Excluding the special case of two-dimensional non-involutive meta-singular modules, the result presented in Theorem~\ref{TheoremOnDiffFunctionsWithMetaSingularModule} can be formulated in the following way: A differential function with one dependent and $n$~independent variables admits a co-order~$k$ meta-singular $(p{+}1)$-dimensional involutive module~$M$ if and only if it can be reduced by a point transformation of the variables to a differential function~$L$, where the differentiation with respect to $n-p$ fixed independent variables in each derivative of the dependent variable among (essential) arguments of~$L$ is of aggregate order not greater than~$k$.

-\begin{corollary} Any differential function with one dependent and $n$ independent variables (not identically vanishing) admits no meta-singular $(p{+}1)$-dimensional ($0<p<n$) module of singularity co-order~$-1$ (i.e., whose $p$-dimensional involutive submodules are ultra-singular for this differential function). \end{corollary}
+\begin{corollary} Any differential function with one dependent and $n$ independent variables of positive order does not admit any meta-singular $(p{+}1)$-dimensional ($0<p<n$) module of singularity co-order~$-\infty$. \end{corollary}